Severe Thunderstorm Warning issued for Cedar by NWS - News Break

 Severe Thunderstorm Warning issued for Cedar by NWS

-Effective: 2021-07-08 23:19:00 CDT Expires: 2021-07-08 23:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Cedar A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1145 PM CDT FOR NORTHEASTERN CEDAR COUNTY At 1119 PM CDT, a severe thunderstorm was located 5 miles east of Wynot, or 7 miles west of Vermillion, moving east at 40 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
+Effective: 2021-07-08 23:13:00 CDT Expires: 2021-07-08 23:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Cedar A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1145 PM CDT FOR NORTHERN CEDAR COUNTY At 1112 PM CDT, a severe thunderstorm was located over Wynot, or 11 miles west of Vermillion, moving east at 35 mph.
+HAZARD...Ping pong ball size hail.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect wind damage to roofs, siding, and trees.
-This severe thunderstorm will remain over mainly rural areas of northeastern Cedar County, including the following locations Brooky Bottom, St. Helena, Obert and St. Helena Boat Dock.
-HAIL...1.50IN WIND...60MPHalerts.weather.gov
+Expect damage to roofs, siding, windows, and vehicles.
+This severe thunderstorm will remain over mainly rural areas of northern Cedar County, including the following locations...
+Gavins Point Dam And Campgrounds, St. Helena, Fordyce, Obert, Brooky Bottom, St. Helena Boat Dock and Crofton.
+HAIL...1.50IN WIND...<50MPHalerts.weather.gov

 Comments / 0